systemd/systemd-centos-ci/README.md

 Jenkins instance: https://jenkins-systemd.apps.ocp.ci.centos.org/

-## Upstream on CentOS 7 (upstream-centos7)
+## Upstream on CentOS Stream 8 (upstream-centos8)

 ```
 agent-control.py +-> agent/bootstrap.sh +-> reboot +-> agent/testsuite.sh
 ```

-To test compatibility of the upstream systemd with older kernels, this job builds, installs, and tests an upstream PR on a CentOS 8 baremetal machine.
+To test compatibility of the upstream systemd with older kernels, this job builds, installs, and tests an upstream PR on a CentOS Stream 8 baremetal machine.

 To achieve this, `agent-control.py` runs `agent/bootstrap.sh` script to fetch, build, and install the respective PR (along with other necessary dependencies), reboots the machine, and executes `agent/testsuite.sh` to to the actual testing.

-## Downstream (RHEL) on CentOS 7 and CentOS 8 (rhel7-centos7 and rhel8-centos8)
+## Downstream (RHEL) on CentOS 7 and CentOS Stream 8 (rhel7-centos7 and rhel8-centos8)

 The same worklflow as above, but for systemd in RHEL: